- What is a Frequency Distribution Table?

-Frequency tells you how often something occurs.
-The frequency of an observation in statistics tells you the number of times the observation occurs in the data.
+Frequency tells you how often something happened.
+The frequency of an observation tells you the number of times the observation occurs in the data.
 For example, in the following list of numbers, the frequency of the number 9 is 5 (because it occurs 5 times):

 1, 2, 3, 4, 6, 9, 9, 8, 5, 1, 1, 9, 9, 0, 6, 9.